Expat Exchange

 What type of recreational activities are there in Romania?

 "In Romania, residents enjoy a variety of recreational facilities, such as parks, beaches, and outdoor sports facilities.
 Parks are a popular destination for locals, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also a popular destination, with many offering swimming, sunbathing, and other beach activities.
 Outdoor sports facilities are also available, such as tennis courts, soccer fields, and basketball courts.
-Additionally, Romania has a number of indoor recreational facilities, such as bowling alleys, movie theaters, and arcades," explained one member in Romania.
+Additionally, Romania has a number of indoor recreational facilities, such as bowling alleys, movie theaters, and arcades," said one retiree in living in Romania.

 Where will I buy groceries and do other shopping in Romania?